IceHe/lib/mac/setup-guide.md

 1. Connect to Internet via Wi-Fi or Erthernet

-1. Sign in AppleID to synchronize the settings & iCloud data
+1. Login AppleID to synchronize the settings & iCloud data

-    - or sign up if you don't have an AppleID
+    - or register at first if without an AppleID

 1. Open [this guide](https://icehe.xyz/#/mac/setup-guide) on Mac so that I can continue the following steps

 ### Password Manager

-The password manager makes it easier and safer for me to login other accounts
+The password manager makes it easier and safer to login other accounts

 e.g. using [1Password](https://1password.com/)